Your guide to your sexy boudoir shoot

 Tone up and Stretch out

-Using light weights or body weight, and lots of repetitions, make some basic moves while you listen to music in the morning, or even for just ten minutes before you jump in the shower.
-You don't have to do anything crazy like burpees or jump squats, mainly if you're not used to high impact workouts; just the basics are enough.
-Some of my favorite moves are pushups on the ground or a wall, squats, side lunges, planks, crunches, butt lifts/bridges, and jumping jacks for in-between cardio sets.
+If you feel like you need to tone up, go for it!
+Using weights or body weight, knock out some basic moves while you listen to music in the morning or even for just ten minutes before you jump in the shower.
+You don't have to do anything crazy like burpees or jump squats, mainly if you're not used to high impact workouts; just the basics will make a difference in how you feel.
+Examples would be pushups on the ground or a wall, squats, side lunges, planks, crunches, leg lifts, bridges, and jumping jacks or mountain climbers for cardio between sets.
 Stretching is also essential because there will be a lot of back arching and tall postures.
 You'll likely leave your session feeling the burn, and the next day you might be sore like you did an intense yoga class.
 Stretching and toning ahead of time will not only help you in your posing, but it'll also help you feel great upon arrival and to not be so sore the next day.
 You don't need a huge space for these stretches and workout moves so they can be done just about anywhere at any time.
 (No excuses!)

 Eat smaller portions, and avoid foods that bloat